-Explanation of indicator lights:
+Explanation of indicator lights on the hearing aid:

-- One 2-second green blink: The hearing aid turns on and is in operating mode. - Three 1-second green blinks: The hearing aid turns off. - When the hearing aid is present in the charger, green indicator lights pulsate: The hearing aid is recharging.
+- One 2-second green blink: The hearing aid turns on and is in operating mode. - Three 1-second green blinks: The hearing aid turns off. - When the hearing aid is present in the charger, green indicator lights pulsate: The hearing aid is recharging. - When the hearing aid is present in the charger, green indicator lights are on without blinking: The hearing aid is fully charged.